yutailang0119/taue/README.md

-# Taue is reporting developer activity (GitHub, GitLab, etc...) to Slack
+# taue is reporting developer activity (GitHub, GitLab, etc...) to Slack

 * Go 1.8~
 * It is assumed that work on Heroku